The following information is of importance to CRC faculty and students for ensuring a positive learning environment in the classroom.

 ENSURING ACADEMIC INTEGRITY AT CRC

 Current college policies prohibit dishonesty, such as cheating, plagiarism, or knowingly furnishing false information to the college.
-CRC's recommended discipline process with regard to plagiarism and cheating is available from the Office of the Vice President of Student Services.
+CRC’s recommended discipline process with regard to plagiarism and cheating is available from the Student Discipline Officer.
 Course syllabi should reference the process.

 - Faculty members have the right to choose whether or not to pursue suspected cases of plagiarism and cheating.

 - When addressing plagiarism or cheating with reasonable evidence, the faculty member should notify the student of the concern.

 - Faculty members may consult with the Student Discipline Officer when determining whether plagiarism or cheating has occurred.

 - In situations where cheating or plagiarism has occurred, the faculty member is to determine consequences in compliance with board policy and regulations, which prohibit dropping a student from a course.
 The consequences may be any of the following options:

 - giving the student a verbal or written warning